-Prepares the Select Boards Proclamations.
+Prepares Board of Selectmen Proclamations.
 Processes one-day liquor licenses in coordination with Community Safety.

-Assists with special projects and events sponsored by the Select Board.
+Assists with special projects and events sponsored by the Board of Selectmen.

 Assists in coordinating Town Day; performs a variety of tasks associated with Town Day.